My report on the coroner’s findings

 The Melbourne pathologist later reviewed the radiology in a supplementary report in 2019 and stated that he could not quantify the presence of sand.
 However, the radiologist who compiled the report had, at the inquest, quantified the sand density as equivalent to bone density and was not asked to review or clarify his own 2019 report, leaving this critical discrepancy unresolved for years until the inquest in 2023.

-This discrepancy directly supports Dr Klepp’s autopsy findings, which demonstrated mechanical airway obstruction caused by sand, consistent with deliberate external action rather than accidental inhalation.
+This discrepancy directly supports Dr Klepp’s autopsy findings and testimony given, which demonstrated mechanical airway obstruction caused by sand, consistent with deliberate external action rather than accidental inhalation.

 Furthermore, Dr O’Donnell’s findings demonstrated that it was possible to obtain a forensic sand sample from Elly’s body, enabling potential comparison with sand collected from the crime scene by the AFPP/SLO.
 At a meeting in November 2016, the Mozambique Chief Inspector informed the AFP/SLO that authorities suspected Elly’s body had been moved post-mortem.